philippeducasse/movie_api/README.md

 ## Project Description

 In this project, I built the back-end server for a movies database using NodeJS.
 This database contains a list of movies, which are JS objects with specific properties; and also a list of users.
+The API was built using the REST API framework Express, and the data was stored on the SQL databasse MongoDB.

 ## Key Features
 The aim of this project was to create an app which would allow users to register, log-in, access the list of movies, add movies a favorites list, remove movies from favorites, access & update user info, access movies by genre, unregister, and more.